 Unlike some villages, Royal Palm Beach isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Royal Palm Beach are a mix of both white- and blue-collar jobs.
 Overall, Royal Palm Beach is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Royal Palm Beach who work in office and administrative support (15.32%), sales jobs (13.59%), and management occupations (10.10%).

 One downside of living in Royal Palm Beach, however, is that residents on average have to contend with a long commute, spending on average 30.26 minutes every day commuting to work.

-The overall education level of Royal Palm Beach is somewhat higher than in the average US city of 21.84%: 28.62% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Royal Palm Beach who are college-educated is somewhat higher than the average US community of 21.84%: 28.62% of adults in Royal Palm Beach have at least a bachelor's degree.

 The per capita income in Royal Palm Beach in 2010 was $28,079, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $112,316 for a family of four.
 However, Royal Palm Beach contains both very wealthy and poor people as well.

 Royal Palm Beach is an extremely ethnically-diverse village.
 The people who call Royal Palm Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Royal Palm Beach residents report their race to be White, followed by Black or African-American.
 Royal Palm Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.51% of the village’s residents.
 Important ancestries of people in Royal Palm Beach include Irish, Italian, Jamaican, and English.